 - Deflection is rooted in detachment.
-Study the mechanics of detachment (minimizing plans, putting things into context, making your opinions seem insignificant) and motivate others to detach from wanting to know your plans.
+Study the mechanism of detachment (minimizing plans, putting things into context, making your opinions seem insignificant) to motivate others in buying the deflection.

-- Expose what is not important to you or your plans in order to fulfill people’s desires to know while distracting them from the full story.
+- Expose what is not important to you or your plans in shiny packages.
+Fulfill people’s desires to know while distracting them from the full story.

 - Argue / make points for opinions which go against your true opinion on the matter.

 - Don’t defend anything when talking about potential plans.
 The things you defend unveil your position.

 - Make them think they’re presenting good ideas.
 Doing so makes people believe that you have nothing better.

 Why One Feels the Need to Keep Their Plans Hidden

 Certain situations in life call for the concealment of your future plans.
 Your goals can range from maintaining a sense of mystique behind the announcement of a certain product, to surprising friends with a party they weren’t expecting.

 Concealing your plans effectively can keep you a step ahead of competition, who falters under the pressure of revealing their exciting news.
 The information you gather on your competitors whilst concealing your own can arm you to continuously come out on top.